robwatkins/4od-dl/README.md

     	-p, --programids ID1,ID2,ID3     Program IDs to download - this is the 7 digit program ID that you find after the hash in the URL (e.g. 3333316)
-    	-o, --outdir PATH                Directory to save files to (default = pwd) -r, --remux                      Copy video/audio streams from FLV to MP4 - do not transcode audio -v, --version                    Display version information
+    	-o, --outdir PATH                Directory to save files to (default = pwd) -r, --remux                      Copy video/audio streams from FLV to MP4 - do not transcode audio -s, --search-range N             Search range to find MP4 versions of a program (default = 10) -v, --version                    Display version information
 	    -d, --debug                      Show advanced debugging information
 	    -h, --help                       Display help